“We Deserve a Future”

 - Stay connected and in support of the Youth Climate Strikes

-- Encourage your town, city, county, state/province or country to declare a (well-defined) Climate Emergency
+- Take decisive action at all levels: individuals, households, communities, companies, institutions all need change so find your focus on lean in.
+In particular, you might encourage your town, city, county, state/province or country to declare a (well-defined) Climate Emergency

-- Encourage your Sangha to use regular classes, Dharma talks and sitting groups to focus on climate-crisis during Earth Care Week, Sunday October 6 – 13.
+- Encourage your Sangha to use regular classes, Dharma talks and sitting groups to focus on climate-crisis.

-- Gather a group to participate in the new EcoSattva Training
+- Gather a group to participate in the EcoSattva Training

 With these actions taken, may whatever goodness is generated here go out into the world for the highest benefit of all beings.